ClicShopping/ClicShopping_V3/README.md

  More informations are available on the community website.

- ClicShopping(tm) is a trademark deposed
+ ClicShopping(tm) has a trademark deposed

  Thank you for your support